radroid/project-two-plagiarism-detection/README.md

-# Project 2: Plagarism Detection
+# Project 2: Plagiarism Detection
 > *This project is part of a series worked on as a part of my Udacity Nanodegree program.
 The files uploaded when the repository was created is the code provided.
 All the commits and pull requests are done by me.*

 > **Machine Learning Engineer Nanodegree at Udacity** *sponsored by AWS*